localizethedocs/cmake-docs-l10n/README.md

 <p></p>

 The goal of this project is to translate the CMake documentation into multiple languages.
-Translations are contributed via the Crowdin platform and automatically synchronized with the GitHub repository.
-Translations can be previewed on GitHub Pages.
+Translations are contributed via the Crowdin platform, automatically synchronized with the GitHub repository, and can be previewed on GitHub Pages.

 <div align="center">
 <table>